nlgcat/evaluating_accuracy/README.md

 # A Gold Standard Methodology for Evaluating Accuracy in Data-To-Text Systems
 Supporting materials for INLG2020 paper [A Gold Standard Methodology for Evaluating Accuracy in Data-To-TextSystems](https://arxiv.org/abs/2011.03992).

+Please note:  This work evolved into the [Shared task on Evaluating Accuracy](https://github.com/ehudreiter/accuracySharedTask), which contains more annotated texts, as well as more detailed instructions and analysis.
+It is probably the better repository to start with if you are working in this space.

 ## What is in this repo
 This repository contains:
 * The MS Word documents given to our Mechanical Turk workers and returned to us with annotations.
 Each of these contains: